idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKEDSourceSink.md

 where:

 - $\rho$ is the density,
-- $y_p$ is the distance to the wall to the centroid of the next-to-wall cell,
+- $y_p$ is the distance from the wall to the centroid of the next-to-wall cell,
 - $u_{\tau}$ is the friction velocity, defined as $u_{\tau} = \sqrt{\frac{\tau_w}{\rho}}$ with $\tau_w$ the shear stress at the wall for which the condition is applied,
 - $\mu$ is the dynamic molecular viscosity.